satyamlal/YourMoney/README.md

   > git reset --hard "put your commit id here within the brackets"

-  // If you are using powershell or terminal opened directly from your terminal then type this:
+  // If you are using powershell or terminal opened directly from your project folder then type this:
   > git push -f github master

   // If you are using and IDE then write this: